 Complaints Against Unregulated Practitioners

-Under current legislation, anyone can refer to himself/herself as a counselor or therapist.
+Under current legislation, anyone can refer to themselves as a counselor or therapist.
 These individuals may be unregulated providers rather than members of a regulatory health college.
 Anyone with concerns about an unregulated practitioner may contact the employer of that individual, seek legal advice, or contact the Health Professions Regulatory Advisory Council (HPRAC) of the Ministry of Health and Long-Term Care.
 Although HPRAC cannot investigate specific complaints, it can make recommendations to the Minister of Health and Long-Term Care about which groups of professionals should be regulated.
 The Ministry telephone number is (416) 326-1550 or (888) 377-7746.

 Unregulated practitioners cannot use the titles Psychologist or Psychological Associate, or use the terms psychology or psychological, or any abbreviation of those words in any title, designation or description of services offered or provided.
 Under the Psychology Act (1991) the use of these titles and terms is restricted to members of the College of Psychologists.
 The College will contact those who use these terms and titles without authorization, and will take steps to have them stop this practice.